Skip to main content

 tierNoTop-up size.
 10c = $0.10 (≈5 days idle), 1 = $1.00 (≈50 days), 5 = $5.00 (≈250 days).10c

-watchTokenYesThe watchToken returned from seneschal_private_watch_create (constant-time compared at the REST surface).
+watchTokenYesThe watchToken returned from create (constant-time compared at the REST surface).

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, so the description carries full burden.
-It discloses that the tool returns a URL for POST and does not settle payment itself, and provides credit cost and idle time details.
-However, it does not mention rate limits, authentication requirements, or error handling.
+No annotations are provided, so the description carries the full burden.
+It discloses that the tool returns a URL and does not settle payment itself, and gives credit costs.
+However, it omits error handling, prerequisites, and side effects, leaving gaps in transparency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.